5argon/Minefield/README.md

 ### Reporters

 A collection of `interface` you could add to your `MonoBehavior` to assert more customized things.
-You could think of it as a **hack**, because the test is now kinda invading your code, but it is better than either having to expose `public` and ruin the class design, or try to use hierarchy traversal methods to climb the object tree blindly.
+You could think of it as an even more **hack**, a test metadata added to your code.
+But it is better than either having to expose `public` for the purpose of test and ruin the class design, or try to use hierarchy traversal methods to climb the object tree blindly.
 This way it is explicit that these are for `Minefield`.
-I think it's a better hack.
 Use it if you could accept the hack.

+(`[InternalsVisibleTo]` to make something testable is also a good alternative sometimes, if `internal` also make sense in your code.)

 The assertion on reporters will be via `Is.Reporting.___` fluent assertion API.
 Though when English grammar permits, some are accessible from `Is.___` as well.